ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 {{< admonition danger >}}
-**🔥DANGER:** Always use packages and repositories from trusted sources to minimize security risks.
+**🔥 DANGER:** Always use packages and repositories from trusted sources to minimize security risks.
 {{< /admonition >}}

 ### File Ownership and `chmod`